 - Non-Surgical / Non-Invasive

-Stem Cell Therapy Achilles tendinitis relief treatments are on the forefront of regenerative orthopedics, which is revolutionizing modern medicine.
+Stem cell signaling Achilles tendinitis relief treatments are on the forefront of regenerative orthopedics, which is revolutionizing modern medicine.
 Patients have more options today than ever before for Achilles tendon pain and no longer are confined to medications or surgery for relief.
-Regenerative injection therapies such as stem cell therapy and PRP, allow the patients tendon to heal naturally in a highly safe and effective manner.
+Regenerative injection therapies such as allografts, ECM, and PRP, allow the patients tendon to heal naturally in a highly effective manner.
 This is particularly attractive for athletes and runners who are wanting to return to competition as fast as possible.
 For more information about regenerative injection therapy, platelet rich plasma, or natural pain relief, please call or email Atlas Health Medical Group in Gilbert, AZ.